Ground report: In Kashmir, an ominous silence broken by whispers about mass arrests

 ‘Everyone is Hurriyat’

-For many resident of the Valley, with Articles 370 and 35A nullified, Kashmir’s relationship with the Indian Union had been dissolved.
+For many residents of the Valley, with Articles 370 and 35A nullified, Kashmir’s relationship with the Indian Union had been dissolved.
 “Kashmir was never theirs and never will be,” declared the trader from Baramulla’s old town.
 “Whatever the understanding [with the Indian state] was, its name was Article 370, its name was Article 35A.”

-On August 8, when Prime Minister Narendra Modi made a television address to explain the virtues of the decision to revoke special status, residents of Baramulla’s old town had watched the unmoved.
+On August 8, when Prime Minister Narendra Modi made a television address to explain the virtues of the decision to revoke special status, residents of Baramulla’s old town had watched the speech unmoved.
 “If you want to embrace Kashmiris, as Modi says, if you want to make someone your brother, you do not betray them,” said the trader.
-“They [the Indian government] have been been breaking faith since 1931.”
+“They [the Indian government] have been breaking faith since 1931.”
 On July 13, 1931, commemorated as Martyrs’ Day in the Valley, 22 Kashmiris were shot down by the forces of the Dogra king of Jammu and Kashmir.

 Even outside the old towns, many feel the time for negotiating with the Indian state or finding a middle ground within the Indian Constitution has passed.
 For decades, electoral politics in the Valley was built on the promise to protect Article 370.
 Those who stood for these elections were called mainstream leaders, the Indian state’s counterpoint to the separatist politics of the Hurriyat.
 Now, both leaderships are in jail, both kinds of politics have been outlawed.
 “Now, everyone is Hurriyat,” many said.